Karthikeshwar1/Karthikeshwar1.github.io/blog/2023/When Generalization doesn't work.md

 <br>

-### Wework is filing for bankruptcy
+### WeWork is filing for bankruptcy

-Wework couldn't succeed and one of the reasons is because the office industry is fragmented.
-Their idea of one office-space works-for-all didn't exactly work.
+WeWork failed to succeed and one of the factors was the fragmentation of the office industry.
+Their concept of a one-size-fits-all office space did not work well.

 <br>